balaji0007-md/Next-Gen-Smart-Metering-for-Energy-Efficiency-Using-IoT-/README.md

-# IOT ENERGY TARIFF
+# Next-Gen Smart Metering for Energy Efficiency Using IoT:
 # Overview

-The IoT Energy Tariff Management System is a smart home automation project designed to control household appliances remotely while providing real-time energy consumption data.
+The Next-Gen Smart Metering for Energy Efficiency Using IoT is a smart home automation project designed to control household appliances remotely while providing real-time energy consumption data.
 This system incorporates a live tariff meter for each appliance, an energy calculator, and a scheduler for efficient energy management.

 # Features
 1. Remote Appliance Control